DivineUX23/WhatsApp_health_bot/README.md

 ```

+## Google Gemini Integration
+The `gemini.py` file includes code that integrates Google’s Gemini AI.
+This AI can be used to provide medical advice, serving as an alternative to the Cohere API.

+The code is constructed using the Langchain framework, which equips Google Gemini with the capability to search the web and deliver suitable health diagnoses:

+- Interpret symptoms and provide relevant medical guidance.

+- Engages users in a dialogue to gather comprehensive information about their health conditions.

+- Suggests potential treatments, backed by data and research.

+- API keys loaded from `.env`.

+- Built on LangChain library.

+- Tools include Tavily search and Google search.

 ## Cohere Integration
 The `cohere.py` file contains code for integrating the Cohere API into the application.
 It uses FastAPI and SQLAlchemy to create an interactive endpoint where users can communicate with the AI for medical advice.
 Some key points: